Advice for All Destinations

 - Check with your doctor or nurse about suitable antimalarial tablets.

-- Prophylaxis: Since mefloquine resistance is now common, Atovaquone/proguanil OR doxycycline is usually advised for those visiting the borders with Cambodia and Myanmar.
-For all other border areas, Atovaquone/proguanil OR doxycycline OR mefloquine is advised throughout the year.
+- High risk areas: since mefloquine resistance is now common, atovaquone/proguanil OR doxycycline is advised throughout the year for the Cambodian and Myanmar borders.
+For all other border areas, atovaquone/proguanil OR doxycycline OR mefloquine is advised throughout the year.

 - If you have been travelling in a malarious area and develop a fever seek medical attention promptly.
 Remember malaria can develop even up to one year after exposure.